bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Serial1 is used for the EMS module.
 Serial is used to debug the output to PC.
 EMS serial works with 9700 Baudrate and 8N1.
-For sending data to the EMS bus a modified Serial library will be supplied.
+For sending data to the EMS bus you need a modified Serial library.
+It's included in the project.

 Arduino Mega:
 * Serial  on pins  0 (RX)  and 1 (TX),